 - If there is something you do not understand, don’t be afraid to ask questions.
 Keep asking until you understand the answer.
 Otherwise, you can’t make the best possible choice for yourself.

 - Bring a friend or family member when you visit your doctor.
 Because you will have a lot on your mind, a friend can help you remember what was said.
 Your friend also can take notes and remind you of questions to ask.
-You might also record the session with your doctor’s permission.
+You may also want to tape record the session with your doctor’s permission.

 - Find other people who have had the same condition and talk to them about what was important to them about their treatment.
 Also realize that because we are all different, their outcome may not be your outcome for the same treatment.

-- Don’t accept the first treatment recommendation you receive and don’t be afraid to get a second opinion.
-You may be at Siteman for a second opinion because the physicians here lead in their fields.
+- You may be at Siteman for a second opinion because the physicians here lead in their fields.
 Without a second opinion you won’t know options you may have.
 One doctor may recommend less or more treatment than you think you need.
 Get as many opinions as you need to feel comfortable about your decision.
-You don’t have to decide today.
+You don’t have to decide immediately.

 Palliative Care: Palliative care provides a specialized approach to medical care for people with serious illnesses, focusing on relief from symptoms of the illness and the treatment, and incorporating the patient and family members to improve your quality of life.
 Palliative care is provided by a specially-trained team of doctors, nurse practitioners, social workers and chaplains who work together with a patient’s surgical, radiation or medical oncologist to provide an extra layer of support.
 It is appropriate at any age and at any stage in a serious illness and is provided along with curative treatment.

-Participation in Clinical Trials: At any given time, Siteman Cancer Center has over 300 clinical trials in progress.
-Pancreatic cancer patients who come to Siteman have access to novel or more advanced treatments than you could get in a community hospital.
+At any given time, Siteman Cancer Center has over 350 clinical trials in progress.
+Testicular cancer patients who come to Siteman have access to novel or more advanced treatments than you could get in a community hospital.
 If your doctor feels a clinical trial is appropriate, he or she may suggest it.
 You can review the clinical trials currently in progress or ask your treatment team about appropriate trials available to you.